-You can adapt many traditional fundraising options, like peer-to-peer fundraising and benefit concerts, to take place online.
+You can adapt many traditional fundraising options, like peer-to-peer fundraising and benefit concerts, to take place online as .
 In most cases, the newly scalable nature offers unlimited money-making potential.

 A significant advantage is that many one-off events can now reoccur with relative ease and convenience.
 New technologies also support the automation of time-consuming manual processes, allowing you to devote more time to targeted marketing campaigns.

 From gift matching to gala evenings, here are some popular virtual fundraising ideas: